Anti-Dialectics For Absolute Beginners

 'Anti-Dialectics For Absolute Beginners' -- Not Experts!

-In what follows, I largely, but not exclusively, confine my criticisms to Engels's so-called 'three laws of dialectics', but no one should be under any illusion that these 'laws' capture the full complexity or sophistication of this theory.
+In what follows, I largely, but not exclusively, confine my criticisms to Engels's so-called 'Three Laws of Dialectics', but no one should be under any illusion that they capture the full complexity or sophistication of this theory.
 In many ways the opposite is in fact the case.

 Please note that in the first part of this Essay I am summarising DM, not expressing my own views!